Infrastructure¶

 As we can see there are 3 Storage Accounts:

-where the operational cluster stores the data that are meant to be disseminated to 3rd partiesoper-sa
+pub-sawhere the operational cluster stores the data that are meant to be disseminated to 3rd partiesoper-sawhere the operational cluster stores that data that are needed for its operationdev-sawhere the development cluster stores that data that are needed for its operation

 It should be noted that: